 FSN analysis is best suited for firms wanting to know about the shelf-life of their stock.

 4. Economic Order quantity

-Economic Order Quantity (EOQ) otherwise known an Optimum lot size is a method that takes customer demand, ordering cost and holding cost to calculate the required inventory levels.
+Economic Order Quantity (EOQ) otherwise known as an Optimum lot size is a method that takes customer demand, ordering cost, and holding cost to calculate the required inventory levels.
 It determines when the firm should order stock and at what point of time they should order.
-It is the best approach for firms that are looking to minimize its inventory-related costs and have accurate forecasting reports.
+It is the best approach for firms that are looking to minimize their inventory-related costs and have accurate forecasting reports.

 5. First In First Out (FIFO) and Last In First Out (LIFO):

 In the LIFO technique, the last in is the first out meaning the latest inventory is the first one out.
-The FIFO process is suitable for businesses that deal in perishable goods, and LIFO system is for non-perishable items.
+The FIFO process is suitable for businesses that deal with perishable inventory management, and LIFO system is for non-perishable items.